Discrete Dynamical Genetic Programming in XCS: Discrete DGP-XCS

 When covering is necessitated, a randomly constructed RBN is created and then executed for $T$ cycles to determine the status of the match and output nodes.
 This procedure is repeated until an RBN is created that matches the environment state.

-Parameter self-adaptation was first explored in LCS by Bull et al. \cite{Bull:2000} wherein the mutation rate is a locally evolving entity in itself; each rule has its own mutation rate $\mu$ Mutation only is used here and applied to the node's truth table and connectivity map at rate $\mu$.
+Parameter self-adaptation was first explored in LCS by Bull et~al.~\cite{Bull:2000} wherein the mutation rate is a locally evolving entity in itself; each rule has its own mutation rate $\mu$ Mutation only is used here and applied to the node's truth table and connectivity map at rate $\mu$.
 A node's truth table is represented by a binary string and its connectivity by a list of $K$ integers in the range $[1, N]$.
-Since each node has a given fixed $K$ value, each node maintains a binary string of length $2^K$ which forms the entries in the look-up table for each of the possible $2^K$ input states of that node, i.e., as in the aforementioned work of \cite{Packard:1988} on evolving CAs, for example.
+Since each node has a given fixed $K$ value, each node maintains a binary string of length $2^K$, which forms the entries in the look-up table for each of the possible $2^K$ input states of that node, i.e., as in the aforementioned work of Packard~\cite{Packard:1988} on evolving CAs, for example.
 These strings are subjected to mutation on reproduction at the self-adapting rate $\mu$ for that rule.
 Hence, within the RBN representation, evolution can define different Boolean functions for each node within a given network rule, along with its connectivity map.
-Specifically, each rule has its own mutation rate stored as a real number and initially seeded uniform randomly in the range $[0.0,1.0]$.
+Specifically, each rule has its own mutation rate stored as a real number and initially seeded uniform randomly in the range $[0,1]$.
 This parameter is passed to its offspring.
 The offspring then applies its mutation rate to itself using a Gaussian distribution, i.e., $\mu' = \mu e^{N(0,1)}$, before mutating the rest of the rule at the resulting rate.

 Due to the need for a possible different number of nodes within the rules for a given task, the DGP scheme is also of variable length.
 Once the truth table and connections have been mutated, a new randomly connected node is either added or the last added node is removed with the same probability $\mu$.
 The latter case only occurs if the network currently consists of more than the initial number of nodes.
 Thus DGP is temporally dynamic both in the search process and the representation scheme.
-Evolving variable-length solutions via mutation only has previously been explored a number of times, e.g., \cite{Fogel:1965}.
+Evolving variable-length solutions via mutation only has previously been explored a number of times, e.g.,~\cite{Fogel:1965}.
 Traditional GP can be seen to primarily rely upon recombination to search the space of possible tree sizes, although the standard mutation operator effectively increases or decreases tree size also.
+Whenever an offspring classifier is created and no changes occur to its RBN when undergoing mutation, the parent's numerosity is increased and mutation rate set to the offspring's.